jtitra/field-workshops/se-workshop-ff/instruqt-track/02-lab1-old-feature-release/assignment.md

 ...

-That's right, caching seems to just be producing the same output over and over again regardless of what city you select.
+That's right, caching seems to just be producing the same output for both Fahrenheit and Celsius regardless of what city is tested.
 You've introduced a breaking change into the `weather-api` service!

 Feel free to stop the docker container in your terminal with CTRL-C.